aggress/mesosphere-dcos-kafka-installer/docs/active_directory.md

 If you don't have an existing Active Directory (AD) server to hand, we can spin one up on AWS using CloudFormation.

-## Workflow
+## To deploy the AD server

-To stand up the AD server, ensure you edit the `group_vars/all` Active Directory section as these are deployment specific variables, then run
+Ensure you edit the `group_vars/all` Active Directory section as these are deployment specific variables, then run

 ```
 make ad-deploy